tseki88/steveSekiProjectThree/README.md

 ## MVP
-- 1 object moving from top to bottom. press the down arrow key on keyboard (or click / tap on hitrange container), when it falls into a certain range within a "hit" box to register.
-Score counter to increase when hit.
+- 1 arrow object moving from top to bottom.
+- When the arrow falls into the acceptable range within a "hit" box, press the associated arrow key on keyboard (or click / tap on hitrange container) to evaluate.
+- Score counter to increase when hit made.

 ## Stretch Goal: